16Metrics/api-docs/README.md

 api-docs
 ========
 This repository contains the API Docs for all public APIs of 16Metrics.com.
-The API is based on REST principles and conforms to Rest verbage.
-Currently, response format for all endpoints is JSON.
+The API is based on REST principles and uses REST verbs to derive meaning.
+Currently, the response format for all endpoints is JSON.

 Basics
 ------